muftring/iu-netsci/course-notes.md

 ## Strong Ties vs. Weak Ties
 > Before reading Granovetter's paper, think of ways to define "strength" of a social relationship.
 Then think about how to measure them.
 What would be your favorite measure of strength of ties?
 What are your justifications for that?

+### Discussion
+Strength of a personal or social relationship is probably best measured subjectively, and mapped onto an imprecise scale: unknown, acquaintance, friend, good friend, best friend, and soul mate.

+There are perhaps a set of objective questions (probably aiming towards binary answers) which could be deduced into values.
+Those values  would feed into a formula of weights and measures that ultimately translate to a single numeric point.
+Plotting that point on the imprecise spectrum will finally yield the strength of the relationship in a literal term.

+Of course, this "scientific" process must leave some "wiggle room" to allow for adjusting the result up or down based on some final subjective opinion.

+My personal simple system for measuring the strength of ties would answer the following questions, but not be limited or necessarily be required to have "high scores" for all: (1) how long have I known a person?
+(2) how many intimate details do I know about their life?
+(3) how often do we interact on a personal and intimate level?
+(4) how do each of us feel empathy for each other?

 # The Small World Phenomenon
 Small-world Phenomena is a means to show how interconnected networks really are, no matter their size.
 The basic tenet is that on average any two nodes in a network are likely to be connected and they are really not that far away from each other.